Ranlot/spiralNet/README.md

 #### What this looks like from input space

-Plot of the vector valued function from input to last hidden layer.
+Now that we see where the points are taken to in the hidden layer, it may interesting to see this from the point of view of the input space.
+Since both input and the hidden data are in R2, it is possible to simply plot of the vector valued function that transforms the data from the input to its hidden representation.

 (left) Without visual guide showing neural net predictions.